* This is the Consumer Version. *

 Schistosomiasis, an infection caused by a type of worm called a fluke, can affect the kidneys, ureters, and bladder.
 This infection is a common cause of severe kidney failure among people who live in Africa, South America, and Asia.
 Persistent bladder schistosomiasis often causes blood in the urine or blockage of the ureters and may eventually result in bladder cancer.

 Filariasis, a threadworm infection, obstructs lymphatic vessels, causing lymph fluid to enter the urine (chyluria).
-Filariasis can cause enormous swelling of tissues (elephantiasis), which, in men, may involve the scrotum (see Acquired lymphedema).
+Filariasis can cause enormous swelling of tissues (elephantiasis), which, in men, may involve the scrotum (see page Acquired lymphedema).

 * This is the Consumer Version. *